-If we’re not careful it can produce a “somebody should do something” bromide that leads to “nobody does nothing.”
+If we’re not careful, it can produce a “somebody should do something” bromide that leads to “nobody does anything.”

 OR, worse, we search for the scapegoat…someone to heap all of the blame (sins) on and drive them out.
 (Leviticus 16:7-10)

 Let me try to illustrate the challenge and underscore the difficult leadership proposition that results.

 You remember the earthquake in Haiti several years ago?
 Enormous devastation.
 The questionable construction that defined buildings was exposed and the heartbreak and loss was enormous.

 A church in the Buffalo area had a mission team of 15 or 20 people in Haiti at the time.
 They sent a simple text before losing all communication that read something like:

 “Earthquake!
 We’re all OK!”

 Days of silence!
 Nothing from the chaos and turmoil of Haiti.